 After a short time of productive school days, the harsh reality of living with chronic illness struck.
 Your season of health was interrupted by the reminder that you’re not really free.
 Fatigue and pain now disrupt plans for field trips and fun activities.
 Carefully constructed lesson plans are overtaken by an appointment-filled calendar.
-Each doctor visit sabotages an entire homeschool day.
+Each visit to a family medicine specialist or a doctor is necessary in order to get well.
 Today felt like another failure.
 After a long battle, you finally drag yourself out of bed.
 But the sofa was your furthest destination.
 The kids watched hours of TV as you simply tried to keep your eyes open.
 Lunch consisted of pre-packaged crackers and a bag of chips.
 The house is a disaster; the laundry is ignored; the pantry is bare.
 Schoolwork?
 There’s no way you could even think about school.

 3 Tips to Survive Homeschooling with Chronic Illness